TL;DR

 The task

 You are launching this week.
-Maybe a Product Hunt push, an app store release, a website unveiling, a new feature behind a flag.
-Launch days die from missed basics: tracking pixel not firing, screenshot wrong on one platform, “Coming soon” still visible in the footer.
-The job is a checklist grouped by responsibility so you can walk it twice (once the day before, once the morning of) and so each section has an owner.
+Maybe a Product Hunt push, an app store release, a website unveiling, or a new feature behind a flag.
+Launch days die from missed basics: the tracking pixel never fires, the screenshot is wrong on one platform, “Coming soon” still sits in the footer.
+The job is a checklist grouped by responsibility so you can walk it twice — once the day before, once the morning of — and so every item has a named owner, not a department.

-AI is excellent at enumerating standard launch items across tech, content, comms, and analytics, and at flagging things you forget under pressure.
-It is poor at knowing your specific stack.
-Feed it your hosting, analytics, social channels, and CRM so the items map to your tools, not generic ones.
+AI is good at enumerating standard launch items across tech, content, comms, and analytics, and at surfacing the things you forget under pressure.
+It does not know your specific stack, your Product Hunt timing, or which event in your analytics counts as a conversion.
+So feed it your hosting, analytics, social channels, payment, and email tools, and it returns items that map to your setup instead of a generic SaaS template.

 What to feed the AI